meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/README.md

 ### Step 6: Make sure everything works!

-Now all you have to do is check to make sure we can see reports being generated in Analyze and we're good to go! 🎉
+Now all you have to do is check to make sure that everything works as expected:

+1. Go back to the instance using your browser and check that we can see reports being generated in Analyze .
+1. Connect using an ftp client to the instance and make sure that the ftp username/password are correct and that you can see the meltano project.

+And we're good to go! 🎉

 ## Maintaining an Existing Instance